 As well as their being an Award offered for each category determined by the judging panel, there will be two additional Awards (which may or may not be offered to a project winning a category Award) – these are the People’s Choice Award and the Members Award.
 Entries shortlisted by the judging panel will be displayed on the website for online voting of a People’s Choice Award by the general public, and presented to Planning, Protective Services and Licensing (PPSL) Committee Members in autumn 2020 for a Members Award.

-The Awards process starts in February 2020 and is expected to be completed with a presentation of Awards in late 2020.
+The Awards process starts in October 2022 and is expected to be completed with a presentation of Awards in autumn 2023.